 Pass-throughs to other organizations.
-See the definition above.
+See the definition above for Expenditures passed through to subrecipients.

 Other direct costs.
 Other costs that did not fit into one of the above categories, including (but not limited to) travel, tuition waivers, services such as consulting, computer usage fees, and supplies.